rzaldana/blink/README.md

-# bashlink
+# blink 🔗
-A utility to combine a bash script that sources other script files into a single executable file
+A small utility that bundles a Bash script and all of its sourced files into a single, self‑contained executable.

+`blink` makes it easy to distribute Bash projects that rely on multiple script files by collapsing them into one portable artifact.
+No more juggling `source` calls or worrying about missing dependencies.

-Note: This utility has no dedicated unit or integration tests since it came about organically as a way to easily distribute my bash scripts.
-However, I do have plans to add tests in the future.
+> **Note:** This tool grew organically as a convenience for packaging my own scripts, so it currently has no dedicated unit or integration tests.
+I do plan to introduce proper test coverage in the future as the project evolves.